 Silt removal using de-watering bags

-Silt de-watering bags are usually used where the pond or lake is situated in a place where dredging the silt and placing it in a dumper to be removed from the site is impractical.
-Or the silt needs to be moved off-site.
+Silt de-watering bags are usually used where the pond or lake is situated in a difficult to access location.
+This is where dredging the silt and placing it in a vehicle, just to remove it from site is impractical.

-For our process you don’t need Floculent, which is a seperating chemical, separating the solid from the water.
-Therefore making our silt pumping methods much more environmently friendly than other systems.
+For our process you don’t need Floculent, which is a separating chemical.
+This separates the solid from the water.
+Therefore this makes our silt pumping methods much more environmentally friendly than other systems.

 After a week or two, all that is left in the bag is a stable solid product that can then be taken out of the bags and transported to a different location for composting etc.

 Another way silt bags can be used, is as retention for a water body.
-After 2 – 3 weeks (when all the water has leaked out of the bag) the remainder can be moulded and shapable to form islands or other features in the water body.
+After 2-3 weeks (when all the water has escaped out of the bag) the remainder can be molded and shaped to form islands or other features in the water body.
 This is not achievable using any other method.